NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/NB43 - Building Your Second Brain in Obsidian.md

 (and they're almost all prime colours with a checkbox)

-notes:
-But new apps are being published all the time, and the existing ones release new features all the time to keep up with the pace of progress.
 Not to mention when apps disappear or REMOVE features.

 The result is this hedonic treadmill of: